siddhartha-s/ipd/lectures/lec17/README.md

 After that, lets write the `delete` function.
 There are multiple different ways to go about writing `delete`; we want an approach that minimizes the (imperative) changes to the tree.
-One way to do that is

 # Huffman Codes